winni2k/DM/README.md

 ### Using GNU make

-#### For DM version <= 0.2.6
+#### For DM version > 0.2.6

-For releases before and including 0.2.6, download a *-CPAN release from the releases page on github (for example v0.2.6-CPAN).
+For the later releases, simply download one of the *-TRIAL releases from the releases page on github (for example v0.016-TRIAL), enter that directory and follow standard CPAN procedure:
-Enter the subdirectory with the version's name (for example DM-0.2.6).
-Then follow standard CPAN procedures:

     perl Makefile.PL
     make
     make test
     make install

-#### For DM version > 0.2.6
+#### For DM version <= 0.2.6

-For later releases, simply download one of the *-TRIAL releases from the releases page on github (for example v0.014-TRIAL), enter that directory and follow standard CPAN procedure (see above).
+For releases before and including 0.2.6, download a *-CPAN release from the releases page on github (for example v0.2.6-CPAN).
+Enter the subdirectory with the version's name (for example DM-0.2.6).
+Then follow standard CPAN procedure (see above)

 #### Most up-to-date developer builds